hub4j/github-api/CONTRIBUTING.md

 ### Setting up credential

-1. Create an OAuth token on github.com
+1. Create [a personal access token](https://github.com/settings/tokens) on github.com
-2. Set the GITHUB_OAUTH environment variable to the value of that token
+2. Set the `GITHUB_OAUTH` environment variable to the value of that token
+3. Set the `GITHUB_LOGIN` environment variable to your Github.com username
-3. Set the system property `test.github.useProxy` (usually like "-Dtest.github.useProxy" as a Java VM option)
+4. Set the system property `test.github.useProxy` (usually like "-Dtest.github.useProxy" as a Java VM option)

     `mvn install -Dtest.github.useProxy -Dtest=WireMockStatusReporterTest`

-4. The above should report no test failures and include the following console output:
+5. The above should report no test failures and include the following console output:

     `WireMockStatusReporterTest: GitHub proxying and user auth correctly configured for user login: <your login>`